theolundqvist/Parse-SDK-TS/README.md

 # Parse-SDK-TS
 A client side library for typescript that provides type-safety for database classes, queries and cloud functions.

-Built on top of [Parse-SDK-JS](https://github.com/parse-community/Parse-SDK-JS).
+Built on top of [Parse-SDK-JS](https://github.com/parse-community/Parse-SDK-JS), which is a version agnostic peer dependency.

 Tested in SSR environment on Next and Nuxt. 🧪